From Loop Groups to 2-Groups: Introduction

-Moreover, all these new structures fit together in a grand framework that can best be understood with ideas from physics --- in particular, the Wess--Zumino--Witten model and Chern--Simons theory.
+or its close relative, the left-invariant closed 2-form $\omega$ on the loop group $\OG$: Moreover, all these new structures fit together in a framework that can best be understood with ideas from physics --- in particular, the Wess--Zumino--Witten model and Chern--Simons theory.
 Since these ideas arose from work on string theory, which replaces point particles by higher-dimensional extended objects, it is not surprising that their study uses concepts from higher-dimensional algebra, such as gerbes \cite{Brylinski,BM,CJMSW}.

 More recently, work on higher-dimensional algebra has focused attention on Lie 2-groups \cite{HDA5} and Lie 2-algebras \cite{HDA6}.
 A `2-group' is a category equipped with operations analogous to those of a group, where all the usual group axioms hold only up to specified natural isomorphisms satisfying certain coherence laws of their own.
 A `Lie 2-group' is a 2-group where the set of objects and the set of morphisms are smooth manifolds, and all the operations and natural isomorphisms are smooth.
 Similarly, a `Lie 2-algebra' is a category equipped with operations analogous to those of a Lie algebra, satisfying the usual laws up to coherent natural isomorphisms.
 Just as Lie groups and Lie algebras are important in gauge theory, Lie 2-groups and Lie 2-algebras are important in `higher gauge theory', which describes the parallel transport of higher-dimensional extended objects \cite{BS,Bartels}.